Abuse Laws

 Seeking Justice Through the Courts

-- Order Xanax Online From Canada Criminal Justice System: If you decide to report the crime, your report to the police creates an official record of the crime and may lead to an investigation.
+- Criminal Justice System: If you decide to report the crime, your report to the police creates an official record of the crime and may lead to an investigation.
 If investigating officers find clear evidence that points to a specific suspect, they may arrest the suspect or issue a citation for him or her to appear in court at a specific time.
 A prosecutor examines the evidence and decides whether to file charges, go to trial, or enter into a plea agreement with the defendant.
 The prosecutor makes the decisions about how to proceed, although you may request information about the progress of the case.
 If the case goes to court, you may be called as a witness.
 Once a verdict or plea agreement has been reached, the judge will set a date for a sentencing hearing, where you can submit or present a victim impact statement that describes how the crime affected you.
 The judge may consider your statement in deciding a sentence.
 Sentences vary widely, depending on the crime and the laws of the jurisdiction.
 Typical sentences include probation, time in jail or prison, or time already served.
 Sometimes offenders are ordered to seek counseling or participate in intervention programs for battering, substance abuse, or other crime-related behavior problems.
 (For more details, see “The Criminal Justice System” Get Help Bulletin.)

 - Civil Justice System: Sometimes you can sue the perpetrator and other people (“third parties”) who bear some responsibility for the crime.
 The goal of a civil suit is to hold defendants “liable” (accountable) for committing the crime or allowing it to happen.
 You will need to hire an attorney.
 (Many attorneys will take a civil case on a “contingency” basis: they agree to be paid a percentage of any financial awards that may be granted.)
 Your attorney will decide if there is enough proof to take the case to court.
 If you win your case, the court will order the defendant to pay you a specific amount of money.
 Victims often use civil justice awards to pay for services they need, such as medical care, counseling, or repairing or replacing property.